Gardeners love perennials because they grow so quickly.

 These offer beauty at an inexpensive price.

-However, they multiply quickly and can grow out of control, clumping and may even take over other planted areas.
-To prevent this from happening, there comes a time when you must divide perennials in your garden.
+However, they multiply quickly and grow out of control, clumping and even taking over other planted areas.
+If you want to prevent this from happening, there comes a time when you must divide perennials in your garden.

 Perennials overgrow and they, usually begin to clump together.
 When these aren’t divided every three to four years, then spots of these clumps often die out, leaving gaping holes.